John Salusbury-Trelawny

 Sir John Salusbury Salusbury-Trelawny, 9th Baronet (2 June 1816 – 4 August 1885), was a British Liberal politician.

 Life

 Born at Harewood on 2 June 1816 to Patience Christian Carpenter and Sir William Salusbury-Trelawny, the 8th Baronet of Trelawny.
-He was educated at Westminster School and Trinity College.
-In 1824, Trelawny married Harriet Jane Tremayne, an author and the daughter of John Hearle Tremayne.
+He was educated at Westminster School and Trinity College, Cambridge.

 In 1840, Trelawny was appointed Deputy-lieutenant of Cornwall and captain of the Cornwall Rangers; subsequently commanding the 2nd Cornwall Rifles Militia.
 In 1841 he was called to the bar, but never practiced and, in the same year, unsuccessfully contested Cornwall East Parliament Constituency as a Liberal.
 Salusbury-Trelawny sat as Member of Parliament for Tavistock between 1843 and 1852 and 1857 and 1865 and for Cornwall East between 1868 and 1874.
-He succeeded his father to the baronet in 1856 and retired from parliament in 1874 due to "increasing infirmities".
+He succeeded his father to the baronetcy in 1856 and retired from parliament in 1874 owing to "increasing infirmities".